The Academic Calendar

 It is the practice of the Law School faculty to post advance assignments for the first day of class.
 Students are expected to attend the first day of class prepared in accordance with the advance assignments.

 It is a rule of the Law School that students who are absent from more than 20% of classes in a course cannot take the final exam (and as a result would receive a failing grade in the course).
 The faculty of the Law School may apply this rule in various ways.
-Therefore, a student should acquaint him/herself with the instructor's policies in this matter.
+Therefore, students should acquaint themselves with the instructor's policies.

 Copies of Prior Examinations

 The law library archives copies of prior examinations that can be checked out at the law library circulation desk.
-Some professors post copies on their TWEN course website, and the Student Bar Association maintains a TWEN homepage that provides copies of selected exams.
 Not all professors release their prior examinations.

-Final examinations at the Law School are usually three to four hour written examinations.
+Final examinations at the Law School are usually three to four hours or could be as long as a nine-hour take home exams.
 Professors may impose restrictions on the resource materials a student may refer to during the examination.
 The final examination schedule is posted on the Law School course schedules page.
 It usually will not coincide with the University final exam schedule.
 The Law School has specific rules to deal with examination conflicts (such as more than one exam on a given day, multiple exams in a row, etc).
-Non-law students should review the final exam schedule and contact the Law School Registrar at firstname.lastname@example.org if they have a conflict with a law school exam due to a class meeting or other issue.
+Non-law students should review the final exam schedule and contact the Law School Registrar at email@example.com if they have a conflict with a law school exam due to a class meeting or other issue.
 Exam conflicts are reviewed on a case-by-case basis.

-Final examinations are administered on an anonymous basis.
+Final examinations are administered anonymously by the Law Registrar.
 Accordingly, a student should not put his or her name, student ID number, or any other identifying mark on the exam, except for an examination number supplied by the Law School Registrar's Office.
-Prior to the exam period, exam numbers will be emailed to each student by the Registrar's Office.
-Law School exams are given through special software called Examplify, which students must download onto their laptops.
+Information about law school exams can be found at the Exam Technology page.
+Law School exams are given through special software called Exam4, which students must download onto their laptops.
 The software is free, but students need to ensure their computer meets with the minimum device specifications.
 Information about download and user information is sent out to non-law students prior to exams.
-All students have the option to handwrite their exams, but it is not recommended.
-Should a student choose to handwrite, s/he must purchase "blue books" and bring them to the exam.
+Students who are registered with Disability Services receive exam accommodations by the Law Registrar.
+Reach out to firstname.lastname@example.org to set up accommodations for timed and/or graded assessments and exams in advance.

 Please direct questions about final examinations to the Law School Registrar, Shannon Foley at email@example.com.